Resumes & Cover Letters

 An employer takes anywhere from 6 to 30 seconds to review your resume, so you need to make sure your resume is easy to scan and highlights your skills and accomplishments that are relevant to the position.
 Every resume you send to an employer needs to be customized for the position you are applying to.
 Below is information that will help ensure your resume makes a great first impression to receive an interview.

-- Your font size should be anywhere from 10pt – 12pt depending on the specific font utilized.
+Your font size should be anywhere from 10pt-12pt depending on the specific font utilized.
 Headers (e.g. Education, Professional Experience, Skills) should be 12pt and the body 10pt-11pt.

 Always utilize bullet point statements on your resume.
-You want to start your bullet point statements with action verbs such as analyze, facilitate and manage.
-Do not utilize “I” statements anywhere on your resume
+You want to start your bullet point statements with action verbs such as analyze facilitate and manage.
+Do not utilize “I” statements anywhere on your resume.

-- Create bullet point statements that highlights your transferrable skills and experiences to the position you are applying to.
+Create bullet point statements that highlight your transferrable skills and experiences to the positions you are applying to.
 Customization is key when creating your resume for a particular position.
 You want to add details to your bullet point statements including numbers, programs, populations, and more so the employer has a clear picture of your past experience.

 Watch videos about creating your resume from Beyond B-School on the following topics.
-To access Beyond B-School log into your single sign on and then sign in on CareerLINK.
+To access Beyond B-Schoolsign in to your single sign on and then sign in on CareerLINK.
 Review the video about Beyond B-School and how it can assist you in your job search.